 This program directory is intended for the system programmer responsible for program installation and maintenance.
 It contains information concerning the material and procedures associated with the installation of IBM Security zSecure Command Verifier.
-Program directories are provided with the product tapes.
-You can also download the latest copy from the IBM Security zSecure documentation website at http://publib.boulder.ibm.com/infocenter/tivihelp/v2r1/index.jsp?topic=/com.ibm.zsecure.doc_2.1/welcome.html.

 • Program Directory: IBM Security zSecure Admin RACF-Offline, GI13-2278